-f) The following city codes must be written on eCOTS:
+f) The following city codes must be entered in the eCOTS:

 - Golf Clubs: GLF - Bicycles and Oversize Musical Instruments: City pairs in which the customer is traveling must be entered.

 g) Full and/or Half fare

 - Golf clubs - Bicycles: Complete depending how many bicycles they have. - Oversize musical instruments: Complete depending how many seats the instrument occupies.